numtel/mysql-live-select/README.md

 4. Then run `npm run make-start` to build the ES6 files and start the app at index.js.

+* Configure test suite connection string in `package.json`, then run the suite with `npm run make && npm test`.

 ## PgTriggers Class

 ### constructor(conn, channel)